wootencl/apidocs-v4/source/includes/_common.md

 See cURL example.
 ```

 Error information may be returned to an API client.
-Common error scenarios include:
+Common error scenarios
+include:

 * the data that was provided is invalid
 * required information is missing
 * rate limits have been exceeded
 * an API access token is not valid or no longer valid
-* insufficient credits are available for billable resources
+* insufficient credits are available for billable endpoints

 Some examples of these are included to the right.

 ### Unauthorized access
-This may be encountered when an invalid or no longer valid access token is supplied.
-Access tokens expire one hour after
+This may be encountered when an invalid or no longer valid access token is
-being acquired.
-Applications should handle 401s properly and request a new access token when this is encountered.
+supplied.
+Access tokens expire one hour after being acquired.
+Applications
+should handle 401s properly and request a new access token when this is
+encountered.

 ### Insufficient credits
-This may be encountered when credits are not available to an application for a billable resource requested in the API
+This may be encountered when credits are not available to an application for
-call.
-If this is encountered, the application owner will need to load more credits on their application or change their
+a billable endpoint requested in the API call.
+If this is encountered, the
+application owner will need to load more credits on their application or change
-billing tier.
+their billing tier.

 ### Rate limit exceeded
-This may be encountered when too many API calls are made within a period of time for a rate limited resource.
-Rate
+This may be encountered when too many API calls are made within a period of
-limits are currently enforced on an hourly basis.
-If your application receives a 403, you can wait for the rate limit
+time for a rate limited endpoint.
+Rate limits are currently enforced on an
+hourly basis.
+If your application receives a 403, you can wait for the rate
-period to renew and then make the API call again.
+limit period to renew and then make the API call again.

 ### Required information missing or invalid
-You may encounter errors like this when required information is omitted from an API call.
-Simply supply the appropriate
+You may encounter errors like this when required information is omitted from an
-information on the next API call to resolve.
+API call.
+Simply supply the appropriate information on the next API call to resolve.